ffrankies/RNN-Research-Journal/README.md

     sentences.
 The idea is that this way the RNN will be able to train on longer inputs, and therefore produce longer outputs.

+### Feb 22 2017

+*   Vanilla RNN finished training for 20 epochs.
+No error found.
+*   Final cross-entropy loss: ~4.89
+*   Took 474 attempts to produce 100 'valid' sentences (valid here being longer than 3 words long).
+*   Results are comparable to the GRU RNN that ran for 10 epochs (see log entry from Feb 03).

 ### Feb 25 2017

 *   Used kaggle.com to download a csv dataset of short stories from the